bernhardAxonIvy/doc/source/engine-guide/configuration/users.rst

   Security System for application which has no security system defined.
 * **External Security System**:
   Used to synchronize users from a name and directory service such as Active Directory.
+In addition to the users in the External Security System, new users can also be manually added and managed as with an Ivy Security System.
   The example below shows a simple connection to an Active Directory.
   Have a look at the :ref:`ivy-securitysystem-yaml` for all supported name and directory services and further settings.